chrisrossi/resistance/sensible-governance/outline.md

 Like religion, they can't all be right.
 More importantly, they present glittering abstractions more beautiful or intriguing than the reality with which we must grapple and serve to obscure important truths by holding particular ideas to be inviolate.
-Ideology makes people keep doing things empirically don't work and to stop doing things that empirically do work.
+Ideology makes people keep doing things that empirically don't work and makes people stop doing things that empirically do work.

 A certain amount of ideology is unavoidable.
 (See [Article of Faith](#article-of-faith).)

 ## Freedom of Speech

 The freedom to criticize the government and speak truth to power is essential for any functioning democracy.
-The ability to flood the public sphere with complete fabrications designed to divide people and convince them to act against their own best interest is extremely dangerous to the project of democracy and needs to be seriously addressed as a crime.
+Disinformation designed to divide people and convince them to act against their own best interest is extremely dangerous to the project of democracy and needs to be seriously addressed as a crime.

 ## Material Freedom

-Safety, property, freedom all have a material basis.
+Safety, prosperity, freedom all have a material basis.
 People must be fed, housed, clothed, etc... before they can be free participants in a robust democracy.

 ## Capitalism